-Northern California Medical Associate’s Cardiovascular Services discusses the latest research on heart health and offers some pointers for patients interested in improving both heart and brain function.
+The latest research on heart health offers pointers for patients interested in improving both heart and brain function

 The Journal of the American Heart Association just released research indicating that a healthy heart may have major benefits for preventing the decline in brain function often associated with aging.
 Findings indicate that people who work to maintain optimal cardiovascular health have better brain processing speed and less cognitive decline over time.
 The study followed 1,033 participants with an average age of 72, for about six years.

 To facilitate the study researchers adopted the American Heart Association’s “Life’s Simple Seven®” definition of cardiovascular health.
 These guidelines include tips for maintaining optimal heart health and include recommendations for tobacco avoidance, ideal levels of weight, physical activity, healthy diet, blood pressure, cholesterol and glucose.

 “We have long understood that regular physical activity combined with avoiding alcohol and tobacco, and maintaining a healthy diet helps to reduce risk of strokes and heart attacks,” says NCMA Cardiologist Dr. Allan Garfield.
 “Studies like this help to underscore the importance of taking an active approach to heart health.
 If adopting a regime as recommended by the AHA helps to improve heart heath as well as brain health over the long haul, that’s a win-win for our patients.”

 Heart health is a serious concern

 According to the AHA cardiovascular disease is the leading cause of death globally.
 More than 17.3 million deaths are attributed to the disease annually, and more than 800,000 people in the U.S. died from heart disease, stroke and other cardiovascular diseases in 2013 alone (the most recent data available).